What is the ideal CFM for an air compressor?

 There are many other industries that rely on air compressors for various applications, such as mining, oil and gas, pharmaceuticals, and more.
 The CFM requirements for these industries can vary greatly depending on the specific tasks and equipment used.
 It is important for businesses in these industries to carefully evaluate their needs and consult with air compressor experts to determine the ideal CFM rating for their specific applications.

-See also Best air compressor battery charger
+See also Best air compressor for blowing up inflatables

 CFM Ratings for Different Air Tools